Denuvo

-Denuvo Anti-Tamper is an anti-tamper and digital rights management (DRM) system developed by the Austrian company Denuvo Software Solutions GmbH.
+Denuvo Software Solutions GmbH is an Austrian company that develops anti-tamper and digital rights management (DRM) software.
 The company was formed from a management buyout of DigitalWorks, the developer of SecuROM, and began developing the software in 2014.
 It was introduced with FIFA 15 in September.
-In addition to Denuvo Anti-Tamper, Denuvo Software Solutions has developed the anti-cheat system Denuvo Anti-Cheat and Nintendo Switch Emulator Protection, which attempts to prevent Nintendo Switch games from being emulated.
+Products include the anti-tamper software Denuvo Anti-Tamper, the anti-cheat system Denuvo Anti-Cheat and Nintendo Switch Emulator Protection, which attempts to prevent Nintendo Switch games from being emulated.
 The company was acquired by Irdeto in January 2018.